startling/cytoplasm-site/_pages/controllers_and_interpreters.html.markdown

 Why don't you go look at [the source](https://github.com/startling/cytoplasm-page-controller/blob/master/__init__.py)?
 It's pretty simple.

-If you use a sitewide template, you might want page.mako to look something like this:
+If you use a site-wide template, you might want page.mako to look something like this:
 ~~~~{.mako}
 <inherit file="/_templates/site.mako"/>
 ${page.contents}